ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 ## Accessing R

-To load the R module available in the CBI software stack, do:
+To load the R module available in the [CBI software stack], do:

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI